Pythm/ad-Lightwand/info.md

 > [!TIP]
 > You are free to define whatever you like even for the names with default value.
 Useful for rgb lighting to set a colourtemp for wash or keep some lights on during night mode.

+##### Normal vs Reset Modes
+While the distinction between normal and reset modes is subtle, it's essential to note that calling normal mode when the current mode is already set to normal will have no effect.
+To simplify automation and user interactions, I use the following approach:

+In automations that adjust lighting modes automatically, I call normal mode.
+For all other cases, such as user interface interactions or switch activations, I call reset mode.
+This separation helps maintain a clean and intuitive control flow for both automated and manual lighting adjustments.

+### Maintaining a Healthy Network and Infrastructure
+When controlling multiple lights simultaneously, especially those that don't natively support transition commands, you may experience network congestion.
+This is because the controller needs to send multiple commands to each dimmer, generating significant traffic.

+To mitigate this issue, consider grouping zigbee devices together in your zigbee2mqtt controller and referencing them by a group name under `MQTTlights`.
+This approach can help reduce network strain compared to listing all individual devices.

 #### Add delays
-Calling a lot of lights simultaneously, espesially if you have lights that do not support transition nativly so the controller needs to send multiple commands to each dimmer, will cause a lot of traffic.
 If you experience problems that not all lights responds every time to mode changes you can add delays to see if it helps to distribute the network traffic over time.
 You have then two options.

 ##### Add delay to activate modes
 An option for room configuration is to add delay in seconds on mode change.
 The modes that will wait with the option `mode_turn_off_delay` is away, off and night.
 The modes that will change after delay with option `mode_turn_on_delay` is modes: normal and morning.